terrytaylorbonn/rtd-tutorial/docs/source/P1-total-sim.rst

 1.3b Lidar object avoidance: A basic example using simulated components.

-1.1.4 Drone swarm.
+1.4 Drone swarm.
 A basic example using simulated components.

-5 Flight planners.
+1.5 Flight planners.
 Using Mission planner and QGroundControl to plan missions.

 2 PX4 simulation
 ----------------------------------------------

-Core (SITL, Gazebo, ROS).
+Covers the core simulation topics for PX4 (SITL, Gazebo, ROS).

 3 Matlab simulation
 ----------------------------------------------